The impact of static distortion waves on superlubricity: Conclusion

 \section{Conclusion}

-In conclusion, the common statement that structural incommensurability implies superlubricity\cite{baykara2018emerging} must be taken with some caution.
-Although perfectly incommensurate structures indeed facilitate superlubricity, real systems are susceptible to structural distortions and symmetry breaking, which can significantly affect their frictional properties.
-In this study, we investigate two exemplary organic/metal interfaces: naphthalene on Cu(111) and TCP on Pt(111).
+In conclusion, we quantify the dependence of the static friction coefficient on the type of commensurability and in particular on the formation of static distortion waves.
+This requires the determination of the energetically most favorable interface structures, which depend on a balance of molecule-molecule interactions and molecule-substrate interactions.
+Because these interactions are governed by quantum mechanical effects such as interfacial charge transfer, we conduct our simulations using DFT-level accuracy.
+This precision allows us to model the formation static distortion waves.
+However, static distortion waves are a mesoscale structural phenomenon, which necessitates system sizes that are intractable with DFT alone.
+We overcome this challenge by developing an MLIP capable of calculating energies and forces of interface structures containing hundreds of molecules per unit cell.
+Using this MLIP, we investigate the frictional properties of two exemplary organic/metal interfaces: naphthalene on Cu(111) and TCP on Pt(111).
 Naphthalene on Cu(111) is physisorbed while TCP on Pt(111) can be either physisorbed or chemisorbed.
-We compare static friction coefficients of (A) commensurate, (B) pseudo-incommensurate and (C) geometry-optimised pseudo-incommensurate adlayer structures of both interfaces.
-We find that the optimised pseudo-incommensurate structure of naphthalene on Cu(111) exhibits static distortion waves leading to a static friction coefficient of similar magnitude as in commensurate structures.
+We compare static friction coefficients of (A) commensurate, (B) pseudo-incommensurate and (C) geometry-optimized pseudo-incommensurate adlayer structures of both interfaces.
+We find that the optimized pseudo-incommensurate structure of naphthalene on Cu(111) exhibits static distortion waves leading to a static friction coefficient of similar magnitude as in commensurate structures.
 This is a result of dominant molecule-substrate interactions compared to the molecule-molecule interactions.
-Conversely, pseudo-incommensurate structures of TCP on Pt(111) are stabilised by strongly corrugated molecule-molecule interactions.
+Conversely, pseudo-incommensurate structures of TCP on Pt(111) are stabilized by strongly corrugated molecule-molecule interactions.
 Therefore, the pseudo-incommensurate structure of TCP on Pt(111) displays a static friction coefficient that is approximately $2$ orders of magnitude smaller than that of naphthalene on Cu(111).
 Based on these results we can formulate design principles to produce organic/metal interface systems that display superlubricity: (A) The formation of incommensurate structures requires relatively uniform molecule-substrate interactions, which are commonly only found in physisorbed systems.
-(B) Perfectly incommensurate structures, which (potentially) exhibit superlubricity, are geometrically stabilised in systems with strongly corrugated molecule-molecule interactions.
-On this basis, we may now answer the question posed in the title of this work: In organic/inorganic interface systems, incommensurability implies ultra-low friction only in systems where the molecule-molecule interactions dominate the formation of the interface structure.
+(B) Perfectly incommensurate structures, which (potentially) exhibit superlubricity, are geometrically stabilized in systems with strongly corrugated molecule-molecule interactions.
+On this basis, we can state that in organic/inorganic interface systems, incommensurability implies ultra-low friction only in systems where dominant molecule-molecule interactions suppress the formation of static distortion waves.